zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 1. Click the _Publish_ button.

-A payment subscription has been enabled for this product.
+A payment subscription is now enabled for this product.

+Once you have enabled a payment subscription, you can continue on to enable a Delivery Subscription.

+## Enabling a Delivery Subscription

 To enable a Delivery Subscription: